Rehabilitation-Robotics/github_edit_training/README.md

-# Welcome the Rehabilitation Robatic Lab Github Training!
+# Welcome the Rehabilitation Robotic Lab Github Training!

 There are 2 major learning objectives:
-1. Contribute to exsiting repository on Github
+1. Contribute to an existing repository on Github
-1. Create brand new repository from scratch
+2. Create a brand new repository from scratch
 <hr>

 ## Here are some important links

 <details><summary> important links  </summary>

-#### Tutrial videos playsit link:
+#### Tutorial videos playlist link:
 https://www.youtube.com/playlist?list=PL6H7SVJLuTdFzDSSpn5b5fcWc4pGL_6VU